-In this case you may wish to go to local pitching events, get affiliated to tech-accelerators and/or other institutional investors.
-Approach tech-founders in this example, and see if you can help them.
+In this case, you may wish to go to local pitching events, and get affiliated with tech accelerators and/or other institutional investors.
+Approach tech founders in this example, and see if you can help them.
 Can you offer some advice free of charge?
 Let them have you in mind, and they may approach you down the road.

-There are also ways for you to be active in the online world – offer some advice online free of charge, write-up blog posts on the topics interesting to your target group, answer questions on Quora, etc. This does take effort, and it requires discipline, but it pays in the long run.
+There are also ways for you to be active in the online world – offer some advice online free of charge, write up blog posts on topics interesting to your target group, answer questions on Quora, etc. This does take effort, and it requires discipline, but it pays in the long run.

 Having in mind all the activities and efforts that you need to invest your time in, it becomes clear why it is so important to reflect, focus & define as early as possible.
 Without a clear focus, you will be paralyzed and will not know how to move next.

 Lacking focus used to be great in the old days when lawyers could afford to sit and wait for the phone to ring.
 Nowadays, when you actually have to become a hunter, better know who your potential clients are, what circles they move in, and what are their needs.